-51/71, AR 71%, 65/91).
-We will continue with our current activities that highlight the HR policies in order to ensure the remaining 30% are reached.
-Monitor proportion of women officers and on senior committees i) Monitor membership ii) collate data on % of female applicants and appointees between female committee membership and the proportion of female staff narrowed from 20 percentage points in 2013/14 (38% F committee members, staff F% of 58%).
-In 2017/18 51% of committee members were We will continue to ensure that promotion and career progression opportunities are such that more staff are able to apply for positions on committees when they come up; to ensure that these are always in open competition; that the meeting policy is adhered to so these committees are not excluding people due to their scheduling and continue to be mindful of the EDI statement in our committees handbook match F% in staff cohort.
-In 2023: 68% of the Senior Leadership roles annual data EDI Project Officer / Assistant Data Analyst Green Gold.AP2; A2:T12- T14

-24 Devise different ways to engage with the PGT students to understand their experiences of applying to and studying at BSMS Online survey carried out of PGT students.
-Low response rate (18%; 53/295).
-The low response rate from this student group while disappointing is in line with other surveys such as the UoB Postgraduate Taught Experience Survey 2016 where the BSMS PGT student response rate was 16%.
-We will work with their teaching team to devise better ways to understand their experience such as focus Engage with DME & Admission staff team - Together devise better means of judging PGT student satisfaction - Track satisfaction with expanding questions regarding experience / application process at BSMS Higher response rate of PG student surveys.
-Data to be monitored and EDI related questions revised.
-2019 - 2023 DME staff/ EDI Project Officer / Inclusivity leads Amber Gold.AP2.13 understand their experience such as focus groups or questionnaires from their module leaders.
+23 Monitor proportion of women officers and on senior committees i) Monitor membership ii) collate data on % of female applicants and appointees between female committee membership and the proportion of female staff narrowed from 20 percentage points in 2013/14 (38% F committee members, staff F% of 58%).
+In 2017/18 51% of committee members were F compared with 57% of all BSMS staff.
+In 2022/23, 70% of all BSMS staff identify as F, as do We will continue to ensure that promotion and career progression opportunities are such that more staff are able to apply for positions on committees when they come up; to ensure that these are always in open competition; that the meeting policy is adhered to so these committees are not excluding people due to their scheduling and continue to be mindful of the EDI statement in our committees handbook upward trend in committee F gender balance to annual data monitoring.
+EDI Project Officer / Assistant Data Analyst Gold.AP2; A2:T12- T14 24 Devise different ways to engage with the PGT students to carried out of PGT students.
+Engage with DME & Admission staff team - Together devise better means of judging PGT Higher response rate of PG student surveys.
+Data to be 2019 - 2023 DME staff/ EDI Project Officer / Amber Gold.AP2.13

+1 1

+rate (18%; student satisfaction - monitored and Inclusivity

+53/295).
+The Track satisfaction with EDI related leads

+low response expanding questions questions revised.

+studying at BSMS rate from this regarding experience /

+application process at

+while BSMS

+disappointing

+is in line with

+other surveys

+such as the

+UoB

+Postgraduate

+Taught

+Experience

+Survey 2016

+where the

+BSMS PGT

+student

+response rate

+was 16%.
+We

+will work with

+their teaching

+team to devise

+better ways to

+understand

+their

+experience

+such as focus

+groups or

+questionnaires

+from their

+module

+leaders.
+The

+number of

+PGT students

+applying has

+their experience such as focus groups or questionnaires from their module leaders.
 The number of PGT students